jebberwocky/pokkoa-baize-yingzhao/readme.md

 # Pokkoa Yingzhao

-The **Text Matching System** is a Python-based tool designed to process Chinese text documents, vectorize their content using TF-IDF, and find the most relevant texts matching user queries.
+The **Pokkoa Yingzhao Text Matching System** is a Python-based tool designed to process Chinese text documents, vectorize their content using TF-IDF, and find the most relevant texts matching user queries.
 It leverages SQLite for storing vectors and provides a simple command-line interface for interactive queries.

 ![Project Image](https://pukkoa.cc/xianghuo/out-pokkoa-img/shj-yingshao.jpg)